Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Thomas): A message box appears for the multiple selection key when switching the application to German language on a German Windows OS.
 - BUGFIX (Alban): The duplication cursor could appear in wrong situation (when you press duplication key during moving parts/text)
 - BUGFIX (Alban): You can now also duplicate brick/text if you press the duplication key after the left mouse key (but before moving)
+- BUGFIX (Alban): the area doesn't move if you just move along the Y axis

 Bug fixed in 1.5.1.0:
 - BUG (Stefan): The parts with hull moved at the wrong place after a rotation (basically bug in the rotation algorithm).